rargo/vimrc/Readme.md

 * <F9\>: open command-t
 * <F10\>: grep the word under cursor
 * <F11\>: pastetoggle
-* <F12\>: open a terminal right below current window, useful for invoke shell temporary
+* <F12\>: open or close a terminal right below current window, useful for invoke shell temporary
 * <alt-l\>: the same as CTRL-W l, move cursor to windows left of current one
 * <alt-h\>: the same as CTRL-W h, move cursor to windows right of current one
 * <alt-j\>: the same as CTRL-W j, move cursor to windows above of current one